aherbert/gdsc-smlm/docs/imagej_plugins.rst

 * What plugins are frequently used together, and in what order?
 * What computer platform and software do we need to support?

+To understand how the GDSC SMLM plugins were being used around the world we previously added some code to track usage.

+**Tracking was disabled by default.
+You had to opt-in and could opt-out at any time.**

+Tracking provided us with usage numbers to add to research grant applications for work that included the GDSC software.
+It also showed that some plugins we do not regularly use in GDSC research work had an uptake of users in the community.
+Thus we will continue to publish all plugins we develop in the hope that they are useful.

-To track usage we use Google Analytics, a web analytics service provided by Google, Inc. ("Google").
-The information about your use of the plugins will be transmitted to and stored by Google on servers in the United States.
+To track usage we used Google Analytics, a web analytics service provided by Google, Inc. ("Google").
+The information about use of the plugins was transmitted to and stored by Google on servers in the United States.

-Please consider allowing tracking as it really will help improve our code, and will not impact your use of ``ImageJ``.

 .. index:: Usage Data